rmoriz/youtube-watcher/README.md

 - Violates all YouTube Terms of Use you can imagine.
 - 0 tests, YOLO
 - almost zero input validation, probably vulnerable to the easiest XML attacks.
-- does not use https LOL!
-- puma frontend, easy to DoS without reverse-proxy!
 - no mqtt persistence, detection of webhook duplets
 - currently not able to differentiate between new live stream, update, upload or deletion event.
-- srsly don't use it!

 ![diagram](dia.png?raw=true)
 ![example](youtube-watcher.gif?raw=true)